-- How is it possible for heat to be absorbed without an increase in temperature? - Keep in mind that temperature is the average kinetic energy of the molecules. - As the temperature goes up, the molecules move faster. - During a phase change, the distance between the molecules changes tremendously. - When the molecules spread out, their potential energy increases. - When the molecules move closer together, their potential energy decreases. - Energy absorbed or released as potential energy does not affect the temperature which is kinetic energy.
+- How is it possible for heat to be absorbed without an increase in temperature? - Keep in mind that temperature is the average kinetic energy of the molecules. - As the temperature goes up, the molecules move faster. - During a phase change, the distance between the molecules changes markedly. - When the molecules spread out, their potential energy increases. - When the molecules move closer together, their potential energy decreases. - Energy absorbed or released as potential energy does not affect the temperature.